-7. Contains enzymes inhibitors that reduce protein digestion.
+7. It contains enzymes inhibitors that reduce protein digestion.

 8. Processed soy protein contains carcinogens such as nitrates.

-9. MANSANTO’s Round-Up Ready soybeans change the gut flora of intestines causing food allergies and auto immune diseases.
+9. Monsanto’s Round-Up Ready soybeans change the gut flora of intestines causing food allergies and autoimmune diseases.

 Homemade mayonnaise has a milder, more neutral flavor than the store-bought varieties, and can be customized to meet your tastes (I like garlic mayo).
 Mayonnaise is simply an emulsion of oil and egg yolks, with a little acidity and salt added to brighten the flavors.